Andrew MacLachlan: Early life and cricket

 The son of the Scotsman Geoffrey MacLachlan and his wife, Violet (née Hicks), he was born at Trearddur on Anglesey where his father was stationed while on military service during the Second World War.
 His parents divorced shortly after the war and MacLachlan lived with his mother in a converted Martello tower at Malahide in Ireland.
 He was educated in England, where he attended St Edward's School, Oxford.
 He remained in Oxford after completing his education at St Edward's, matriculating at St Edmund Hall, Oxford.
 While studying at St Edmund Hall, MacLachlan played first-class cricket for Oxford University in 1962, making five appearances.
 An all-rounder, he scored 99 runs in his five matches, with a high score of 28, while with the ball he took 3 wickets.

 After graduating from Oxford, MacLachlan became an English teacher in a prep school.
 In his spare time he would play the guitar and sing in folk and cabaret clubs.
 He married Georgina Morton in 1966, with the couple having met while doing temporary work at Christmas in Harrods.
-Having left the teaching profession, he found an office job with the Heating and Ventilation Contractors Association in order to support his family, which now included three daughters.
+Having left the teaching profession, he found an office job with the Heating and Ventilation Contractors Association to support his family, which now included three daughters.